If you are getting started with Dictionaries in ClickHouse we have a tutorial that covers that topic. Take a look here.

 You can convert values for a small dictionary by describing it in a

 SELECT query (see the transform function).
-This functionality is not related to external dictionaries.
+This functionality is not related to dictionaries.